dsl-unibe-ch/state-of-editions/deck.md

 ### Linked Open Web and Omeka

 - Provides loads of metadata Schemes (FOF, etc.)
-- custom ontologies are easily made
+- custom ontologies possible (with a module)

 ---